 The Canary Cottage was known to attract many legends, and well-known persons of the time, not least of which were Charles Lindbergh, and Charles Edison, son of inventor Thomas Edison.

 For the next two decades the nightclub continued to attract clientele from all over New Jersey to its doors for dancing and celebrating.
 After a period, it then continued as the semi-private Florham Park Country Club, which it remained until 1981.

-In 2011, long time business partners Barry Maurillo, Joe Maurillo and Vito Cucci, envisioned a new and re-born Park Savoy, and purchased the Estate while making plans for a grand renovation.
-The partnership had previously re-created well known Naninas in the Park, another, upscale catering venue, just ten years prior.
+In 2011, long-time business partners Barry Maurillo, Joe Maurillo, and Vito Cucci envisioned a new and re-born Park Savoy and purchased the Estate while making plans for a grand renovation.
+The partnership had previously re-created well-known Nanina’s in the Park, another, upscale catering venue, just ten years prior.
 With that experience, they knew what they could create at the Park Savoy and were energized and excited by the prospect of taking this turn of the century mansion and estate property to the next level.
-The newly re-created Park Savoy Estate, with its cozy fireplaces, exquisite & private bridal suite, ballroom boasting details only seen in the great mansions of Newport, and a view unparalleled in the area, and enhanced by its great floor to ceiling windows, promises to be the frame that holds many fantastic celebrations!
-The Park Savoy Estate, newly re-created and re-born, fulfills Lucky Luciano and Longy Zwillman’s desire to create a unique venue where “the most prominient citizens… would come and we make ‘em feel comfortable.”
+The newly re-created Park Savoy Estate, with its cozy fireplaces, exquisite & private bridal suite, ballroom boasting details only seen in the great mansions of Newport, and a view unparalleled in the area, enhanced by its great floor to ceiling windows, promises to be the venue that holds many fantastic celebrations!
+The Park Savoy Estate, newly re-created and re-born, fulfills Lucky Luciano and Longy Zwillman’s desire to create a unique venue where “the most prominent citizens… would come and we make ‘em feel comfortable.”